Metal Dealer’s Licence

 - erred in law

-- based their decision on an incorrect material fact
+- based our decision on an incorrect material fact

 - acted contrary to natural justice

-- exercised their discretion in an unreasonable manner
+- exercised our discretion in an unreasonable manner

-If the local authority decides to suspend a licence, not to renew a licence, or not to consent to material changes to the premises or vehicle used in the course of a licence holder's work, the licence holder may appeal against the decision within 28 days of being notified, as long as they have already followed any available procedure in terms of stating their case to the local authority.
+You may appeal if we decide to suspend a licence, not to renew a licence, or not to consent to material changes to the premises or vehicle used in the course of a licence holder's work.
+You may appeal against the decision within 28 days of being notified, as long as you have already followed any available procedure to state your case to ourselves.

-The appeal will only be successful if the sheriff considers that the local authority, in making their decision, had:
+The appeal will only be successful if the sheriff considers that we, in making our decision, have:

 - erred in law

-- based their decision on an incorrect material fact
+- based our decision on an incorrect material fact

 - acted contrary to natural justice

-- exercised their discretion in an unreasonable manner
+- exercised our discretion in an unreasonable manner

-Objections or representations relating to a licence application may be made in writing to the local authority, within 21 days of notice of the licence application being given, stating:
+Objections or representations relating to a licence application may be made in writing to the licensing section, within 28 days of notice of the licence application being given, stating:

 - the grounds of the objection or nature of the representation